-This document forms part of our draft determination, which sets out our overall decisions on PR18 for consultation.
-We have also published an overview document, setting out:
+Accordingly, the final determination sets out our overall decisions on PR18.
+Among the documents that we have published is an overview document, setting out:

-- our proposed decisions in all the main areas of PR18; and - a summary of how we will regulate Network Rail's delivery in CP6;
+- our decisions in all the main areas of PR18; - a summary of how we will regulate Network Rail's delivery in CP6; and - next steps in PR18.

 In addition, there are high-level summaries of our main decisions for each of England & Wales and Scotland.
-The full set of documents that form the draft determination is set out in the diagram below.
-After taking account of consultation responses, we will publish our final determination in October 2018.